FuturisticGoo/UnPYC/README.md

 ## Overview

+*Important: I won't push more updates to this tool, since it was merely a hobby + learning project.*

 This is a GUI tool for decompiling Python bytecode `.pyc/.pyo` back to `.py` using existing tools.

 It's also bundled with a modified [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor/) for making it easy to extract pyinstaller packaged executables.